pubannotation/pubannotation/docs/obtain-annotation.md

 ---
 layout: docs
-title: Automatic annotators
+title: Obtaining annotations
-prev_section: format
+prev_section: annotation-format
-next_section: annotation-editor
+next_section: annotation-server
-permalink: /docs/automatic-annotator/
+permalink: /docs/obtain-annotation/
 ---

-For a document in PubAnnotation, you can obtain annotations from a REST service of automatic annotation.
+For documents in PubAnnotation, annotations can be obtained from REST web services.
 To obtain annotations, PubAnnotation can talk with a web service which

 * takes a piece of text through the parameter, _text_, and